 My Weekly Tasks in Between Processing New Inventories

 Oh, man!
-You have to be very patient once you decide to do this as your side-hustle or as your full-time gig as you will find yourself receiving questions about a variety of stuff even if you already provided that information on your posts.
-Some of the questions that I frequently get includes:
+You have to be very patient once you decide to do this as your side hustle or as your full-time gig as you will find yourself receiving questions about a variety of stuff even if you already provided that information on your posts.
+Some of the questions that I frequently get include:

 - Size and Actual Measurement

 - Cost of shipping